dr-matt-smith/hdip_web3_test_2017_SOLUTION/README_version06_subclass_Silex.md

 ## version 6 - make MyApplication a subclass of Silex Application

+1. install the Twig resources via Composer at the command line:

+        $ composer require silex/silex

-1. Refactor`/src/WebApplication.php` to be a subclass of Twig\Application
+1. Refactor`/src/WebApplication.php` to be a subclass of Silex\Application

     In the constructor we need to setup the controller service provider, and then call the Twig and route setup methods: